ItsBranK/CNRL/README.md

 - Work on uMod ready files for direct use in normal RL.

 ## Contact
-If you notice any problems or have a suggestion feel free to message me on Discord, I also hang out in the BakkesMod Discord server often.
+If you notice any problems or have a suggestion feel free to message me on Discord, I also hang out in the BakkesMod Discord server.

 Discord: ItsBranK#4095